kovidgoyal/calibre/manual/virtual_libraries.rst

 Virtual libraries are based on *searches*.
 You can use any search as the basis of a virtual library.
 The virtual library will contain only the books matched by that search.
-First, type in the search you want to use in the search bar or build a search using the :guilabel:`Tag browser`.
+First, type in the search you want to use in the Search bar or build a search using the :guilabel:`Tag browser`.
 When you are happy with the returned results, click the Virtual library button, choose :guilabel:`Create library` and enter a name for the new virtual library.
 The virtual library will then be created based on the search